cs19b008iittp/Pakshimitra-Internship/README.md

 # Pakshimitra-Internship

+***Description***

+The goal of this project is to prepare the UI of the screens from the Zoho Books sign up page using React Native.

+The screens should be designed to match the user interface of the original page when viewed on a mobile device.

 ***Steps to be followed to set up the react-native project***

 1.Make sure you have Node.js installed on your system.
 You can download it from the official website: https://nodejs.org/en/download/